Female Hindu monk to run London Marathon to challenge stereotypes

 The 35-year-old from London, who is also raising money for the Chinmaya Mission, a Hindu religious and spiritual organisation, said she wants to pay tribute to the work the mission does globally.

-“I wanted to pay tribute to the work that’s done by the organisation worldwide,” Brahmacharini Chaitanya told the PA news agency.
+“I wanted to pay tribute to the work that’s done by the organisation worldwide,” Shripriyaji told the PA news agency.

 “Chinmaya Mission is a global organisation that works to provide accessible education on the Hindu philosophy of non duality to anyone in the world, regardless of their background, upbringing.